 I bet you did not know that the most very delicious cut of lamb is actually the neck.
 That’s right!
-The neck is the most intensely muscled part of the animal, and a long braise will highlight its delicious and low fat goodness.
+The neck is the most intensely muscled part of the animal, and a long braise will highlight its delicious and nutritious goodness.

 But before you get all weirded out and think that this includes the esophagus and other things you might find unappetizing, you need to know that this is the back part of the neck, and all those glands and windpipes, etc. are not part of this cut.
 It does include some vertebrae and spinal column, but so do other cuts down through the loin.
 Believe me, I butcher whole lambs, and I’m not confused in the least.

 A whole lamb neck will weigh around 2-3 pounds.
 This is a formidable cut.
 Usually, I cut the neck into two portions.
-Whether you have a whole or a half neck, the process for this recipe is basically the same.
+You can also cut these into 2 inch rounds if you have the strength and the saw skills.
+Whether you have a whole or a half neck or neck steaks, the process for this recipe is basically the same.
 Below is the recipe I recently made for a whole lamb neck stew.
 And I have to say that it was delicious!

 For a whole lamb neck (2-3 pounds)—adjust seasonings up or down to your liking.

 - 2 T EVOO

 - 1 t crushed cumin (in mortar is best)

 - 1 t crushed coriander (again, in mortar)

 - 1 T kosher salt

 - 2 pods cardamom (crushed in mortar) (or ¼ t ground)